Loading...

 The scope for our review of evidence

-We have been commissioned to conduct a review of evidence and practice around the question of climate change and mental health relevant to a Scottish context.
+We have been commissioned to conduct a review of evidence and practice around the question of climate change, mental health and wellbeing relevant to a Scottish context.

 Themes we investigated